 Coworking is bringing people together from all walks of life, trades, industries, and demographics to form one harmonious and creative community of professionals.

 Coworking inserts community into all of its blueprints.
-Most individuals who join coworking spaces (71% to be exact) experience creativity boosts, and 62% admit that their standard of work drastically improved after they joined a coworking space– all because of the energy that’s created when people from different trades work alongside one another, encourage one another, and support one another.
+Most individuals who join coworking spaces (71% to be exact) experience creativity boosts, and 62% admit that their standard of work drastically improved after they joined a coworking space – all because of the energy that’s created when people from different trades work alongside one another, encourage one another, and support one another.
 So moving from, say, a coffee shop to a coworking space may be beneficial for your productivity!

 If you’re a fan of month-to-month flat-rate payments, all-inclusive facilities, wearing whatever you want to work, community functions, free Red Bull, coffee, and/or beer (yes, it’s true), impressive art pieces and murals, free high-speed wifi (gigs of fiber to be exact), frequent free meals, and officing in creative neighborhoods, then coworking is going to be your dream come true!

 So what are you waiting for?
-Take a tour of a coworking space near you to see what coworking could do for you and your business!
+Find and take a tour of a coworking space near you to see what coworking could do for you and your business!